Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 The FORMULA 1 Rights cannot be used in advertisements or commercials so as to create an unauthorised association between the Formula 1 companies and a third party or their products or services.
 For example, in advertorials.

-Our Marks cannot be used or registered as part of a company name, trade name, product name or service name, nor can they be used or registered in any trade mark or service mark.
+Our Marks cannot be used or registered as part of a company name, trade name, product name, service name, social media name and/or handle nor can they be used or registered in any trade mark or service mark.

 Our Marks, including variants, misspellings and derivatives, cannot be incorporated into logos, composite logos, website icons, or used to create a brand identity.